-All heaven rejoices when the lost are found.
-In a world filled with disease, disaster, and death, we can bring joy to the heart of God by sharing the "good news" of salvation with others.
-One of the greatest motivations to share Christ's love is the knowledge that witnessing brings joy to the heart of God.
-Every time we reveal His love, all of heaven sings.

-Read Zephaniah 3:17.
-What is our Lord's response when we accept His saving grace?

-Imagine this scene.
-As the result of your witness some man or woman or boy or girl accepts Jesus as his or her personal Savior.
-All of heaven bursts forth in rapturous song, and our mighty Savior rejoices over that individual with singing.
+disease sharing motiva disaster, and des the "good news" tions to share Ch joy to the heart o of salvation with rist's love is the found.
+In a world fille g joy to the heart of Connothers.
+One of the g knowledge that with the we reveal His love, haniah 3:17.
+Wh ving grace? at is our Lord's s response when we heaven bursts forth in rapturous song, and our mighty Savior rejoices over that individual with singing.
 What can be more rewarding, more fulfilling, than knowing your witness brings joy to the heart of God in a world of sadness?